Drug Offenses and Drug Crimes Attorney in Southeastern PA

-FBI reports indicate that nationwide, drug and drug-related offenses account for approximately one-third of all arrests.
+FBI reports indicate that nationwide, drug offenses and drug-related offenses account for approximately one-third of all arrests.
 Additionally, drug use and abuse results in related crimes such as DUI, Retail Theft (shoplifting), property crimes and assault offenses.
 As a result, judges and prosecutors in Pennsylvania take drug charges seriously and convictions can result in lengthy jail sentences.
-If you are facing drug charges in Montgomery County, PA you need the help of our Norristown drug crime defense lawyers.
+If you are facing drug charges in our around Montgomery County, PA you need the help of our drug crime defense lawyers.

 For anyone charged with a drug offense, it is important to retain a criminal defense attorney experienced in prosecuting and defending against drug charges.
 As a prosecutor in Montgomery County, Pennsylvania, and as a defense attorney, I have extensive experience in handling drug cases throughout all over Montgomery County including Abington, Cheltenham, Haverford, Plymouth Meeting, King of Prussia, Pottstown and Lower Merion.